Avinash174/chatapp/README.md

-# chatapp
+# ChatApp

-A new Flutter project.
+A New Messaging App In Flutter.

 ## Getting Started